deepcausality-rs/sites/web/content/en/blog/architecting-grounded-inteligent-agency.md

 However, it's crucial to recognize the nature of this "reasoning."
 It is a sophisticated statistical mimicry of human reasoning, derived from patterns learned from data, rather than stemming from genuine understanding, critical self-reflection, or grounding in real-world causal mechanisms.
 The process resembles following a statistical recipe for generating a plausible answer, rather than engaging in genuine critical thinking.
 Therefore, while reasoning models are powerful tools, we must apply our own critical thinking when evaluating their outputs, recognizing the limitations inherent in their statistically derived "reasoning."
 Beyond this, two significant challenges remain: real-time relevance and genuine explainability.

-## Bridging the Gap: The Limits of Search Grounding
+## Bridging the Gap with Search Grounding

 Consider real-time relevance first.
 All LLMs have a knowledge cut-off date—the point at which their training data ends.
 For instance, a model might have training data extending only up to mid-2024.
 Consequently, such a model cannot provide information about events or developments occurring after that time.
 This "knowledge cut-off" fundamentally limits the utility of standalone reasoning models when confronting the relentless dynamism of the world.